BerenLuthien/HyperColumns_ImageColorization/README.md

                                     ] ,3)

 ### Why call it HyperColumns ?
-Looks like the author of the paper adopted this terminology from the idea of neuroscience, cortical column.
+Looks like the author of the original paper adopted this terminology from some idea of neuroscience, where some part of our brain is called cortical column or hypercolumn.

-Hariharan, Bharath, et al. "Hypercolumns for object segmentation and fine-grained localization."
+"Hariharan, Bharath, et al. "Hypercolumns for object segmentation and fine-grained localization."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
-2015.
+2015."

 Here is a quick illustration from wiki: "A cortical column, also called hypercolumn, macrocolumn, functional column or sometimes cortical module, is a group of neurons in the cortex of the brain that can be successively penetrated by a probe inserted perpendicularly to the cortical surface, and which have nearly identical receptive fields."
 ![](pics/cortical.jpg)
+This analogy is quite similar to the feature maps of CNN model.

 ## Model
-Since gray color image contains only one channel, in order for VGG to be able to process one channel image, the first convolutional filter of pre-trained VGG was replaced with a new filter.
-This new filter takes in one channel tensor and then output 64-channels tensor so that the rest part of VGG can continue process it.
+Since gray color image contains only one channel, in order for VGG to be able to process it, the first convolutional filter of VGG was replaced with a new filter.
+This new filter takes in one channel tensor and then output 64-channels tensor which is fed into the rest part of VGG.

         W0 = utils.weight_variable([3, 3, 1, 64], name="W0")
         b0 = utils.bias_variable([64], name="b0")